Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 4.3) Header styles.
 Titles and sub-titles must have "Header 1, 2, or 3" styles.
 There must not be any paragraphs marks before or after titles (because we can changes the space below or above a title with the styles).

 root fr: content per se of the site.
 Contains only HTML files. serm: the "Lost Sermons".
 Articles. cormed: see project description. philo: Philosophy section. artic: Articles. manu: See project description. polit: Politics section. artic: Articles. prog: See project description. faq: Frequently Asked Questions about this web site (as well as anything else which doesn't fit elsewhere). sjj: SJJ's personal FAQ ajout: chronological list of modifications to this site. even: recurring events. info: Computer Science section artic: Articles. gepsys: new programming language (English side only). testament: "Marketing" material. esd: Mr. Bachelor's Little Kit. artic: Articles. list: Lists of objects for Kit. livre: a few digitized books (Almost only on the French side). fig: the figures, graphics, zipped files, executable files, MP3, etc. Repeat here the same hierarchy as for "en" and "fr", but putting only non- HTML files.
 I repeat: outsite "fig", there should only be HTML files!
 This makes it easier to quickly upload modified content, without the images.
 Also, put the figures only on the French side, except when there needs to be one version per language (e.g. a image with a caption that must be translated).
 Try to avoid putting comments on graphics (since they would have to be in one language or other), but only letters which can be explained in a legend in an HTML file.
-Also, if an article has more than two images associated with it, make a folder with the same name as the article file, and put all its images in it, numbered from "01" up. en: ideally, the same contents as "fr", but in English. lt: same comment as for "en", but for Latin. corr: correspondance with people (not sorted by language). chp: web site for Christian Heritage Party EDA for Louis-Hébert.
+Also, if an article has more than two images associated with it, make a folder with the same name as the article file, and put all its images in it, numbered from "01" up. en: ideally, the same contents as "fr", but in English. la: same comment as for "en", but for Latin. corr: correspondance with people (not sorted by language). av: (for "Audio-Visual") Large sound/image files that are not important enough to be included in the zipped archive of the whole web site. chp: web site for Christian Heritage Party EDA for Louis-Hébert.
 Don't move it because www.chp-quebec.ca points to it. pvq: web site for Quebec Pro-Life ("Pro-Vie Québec").
 Don't move it because www.proviequebec.ca points to it. anima: web site for "À L'école de Marie-Immaculée"

 Quantity-wise, my web site contains a lot of correspondence.
 Why?
 (1) I feel forced to answer because of [1P 3:15]; (2) Legal Consideration #10 grants readers a right of rebuttal; (3) the prevalence of philosophical and theological errors detectable in e-mails is a factor in my prioritization algorithm; (4) I'm lazy, and e-mails that attack the Church or me are often an excellent source of motivation to make me write; (5) many web sites these days have a "Comment" section after each article, but I don't like them, so I need another way to let readers express themselves.